Heráclides César de Souza Araújo

 Heráclides César de Souza Araújo (24 June 1886 – 10 August 1962) was a Brazilian scientist known for his research into the control and treatment of leprosy.
-He served on the World Health Organization (WHO) Expert Panel on Leprosy and on the council of the International Leprosy Association, and received national honours in recognition of his work.
+He served on the World Health Organization (WHO) Expert Committee on Leprosy and on the council of the International Leprosy Association, and received national honours in recognition of his work.

+Early life

 Souza Araújo was born in Imbituva, Paraná, Brazil, in 1886.
 He graduated from the Escola de Farmácia de Ouro Preto in Minas Gerais and enrolled immediately at the Faculdade de Medicina de Rio de Janeiro, finishing there in 1915.
 While still a student, he also completed the Curso de Applicação offered by the Instituto Oswaldo Cruz (IOC) in 1913.
-He received his doctorate from IOC, with his thesis entitled Estudo sobre o granuloma venéreo.
+He received his doctorate from IOC, with his thesis entitled Estudo sobre o granuloma venéreo(english:A study of venereal granuloma).
 His training concluded with the courses in Public Health at Johns Hopkins University in the US in 1926, and in Dermatology at the London School of Dermatology between 1930 and 1931.